 “I don’t know.
 Is it that numbers prevailed against strength?”

-“No there are many morals to this story differing based on whether you are mice, one cat or 2 cats.
+“No there are many morals to this story differing based on whether you are the mice, one cat or 2 cats.
 The moral of this story for the mice is to be suspicious of a cat’s charity.
 There will be 2 hungry cats now roaming the house.
 A cat which is hungry will learn to hunt mice.
 The mice will pay dearly for the right to a few more crumbs.
 For the 2 cats, the moral of the story is different.
 You should never stop being hungry as this invites aggression and exploitation.
 A cat which sleeps is a prey which is awakening.
 Finally for the greedy cat, the moral of the story is quite surprising.
 He is not deaf.
 He hears the cries of terror of the mice being hunted and devoured by the 2 hungry cats.
-He shares this terror as he knows it is only a question of time before the 2 cats have enough faith into their claws to claim back their bowls and food and probably much more as vengeance rarely equals the sum of the wrongs which have been committed.
+He shares this terror as he knows it is only a question of time before the 2 cats have enough faith in their claws to claim back their bowls and food and probably much more as vengeance rarely equals the sum of the wrongs which have been committed.

 “So the moral is there is no winner?”